juju/docs/src/en/reference-layer-yaml.md

 ### Yaml Modifications

-config and metadata take optional lists of keys to remove from `config.yaml` and `metadata.yaml` when generating their data.
+Config and metadata take optional lists of keys to remove from `config.yaml` and `metadata.yaml` when generating their data.
 This allows for charms to, for example, narrow what they expose to clients.